 Rehabilitation will begin as soon as possible following a stroke.
 Once the patient is stable in the hospital, therapy will begin.
 After the patient is released from the hospital, the rehabilitation process will continue.
 The goal of the process and to restore as much physical and cognitive function as possible.
 Some options for rehabilitation include:

 - Inpatient therapy

 - Home therapy

 - Long-term care facility with specialist nursing care

 Schedule a Consultation with Cardiology Associates of Sussex County

 Contact one of our 4 cardiology offices for more information on stroke prevention and recovery.
 The cardiologists at Cardiology Associates of Sussex County will provide you with the proper care and tips for prevention.
 To schedule a consultation, call our office today at 973-579-2100, or request an appointment through our secure online form.
-We have locations in Franklin, Newton, Vernon, and Milford.
+We have locations in Newton, Vernon, and Milford.